tonyseel/advertorial/_posts/2016-08-20-creditsforgood.md

 Put those problems behind you now.
 It's time to move on and re-establish a good credit file.

-I am also offering a paid credit repair service
+I am also offering a paid credit repair service where you only pay for deletion.
+You can start seeing the results within the first 30 days.